JelteF/derive_more/impl/doc/error.md

 the `source()` implementation to the source field (inferred or explicitly annotated), instead of returning the field itself.

+In general this approach is only recommended if the error is intended to be fully transparent, and forwards implementation of [`Display`](crate::Display) as well.

 ### What works in `no_std`?

 If you want to use the `Error` derive on `no_std` environments, then you need to